TCLamnidis/BareBonesBash/README.md

 So we have places to organise our files... buuut we don't have any files yet!
 Lets change that.

-We ain't playing with bears today - that's dangeous (as we saw above), instead lets play with some Mammoths!
+We ain't playing with bears today - that's dangerous (as we saw above), instead lets play with some Mammoths!

 <p align="center"><img src="https://media.giphy.com/media/kbuQOkATEo6VW/giphy.gif" width="20%"> <img src="https://media.giphy.com/media/3o6Zte5Q11lxAu8Q5q/giphy.gif" width="20%"></p>